 Yee-haw, it’s Easter on the farm!
 Your lil’ bunnies will gladly giddy-up on over to Moorpark for wagon rides, a hay pyramid, Farmer Craig’s chicken show, a bumblebee train and a baby animal corral.
 For a picture-perfect photo opp, hang out with the Easter Bunny at the Bunny House or snag a pic next to the larger-than-life Easter basket.
 Other highlights: the Easter storyboard labyrinth, an egg hunt, egg toss, egg dying, egg tattoos and more egg-tivities than you can shake a chocolate bunny at.
 Mar.
 24 – Apr.
 8. 9 a.m.-6 p.m.
 Moorpark. $6 on weekdays, $10 on Sat. and Sun.
 Children under 2 are free.
 Some attractions require tickets for purchase.
 All ages.
 Event details.

 Easter Lunch on the Train

-Spend Easter on a scenic ride through the Heritage Valley where the fragrance of orange and lemon blossoms are delightful.
-Bring the whole family for lunch as you rail through some of the most beautiful countryside you’ll ever see.
-The Easter Bunny will be visiting with treats for all.
+Spend Easter day on a scenic ride through the Heritage Valley where the intox-egg-cating fragrance of orange and lemon blossoms are a lovely way to spring into…well Spring!
+Bring the whole family for lunch as you rail through some of the most beautiful countryside around.
+It’s not Easter without the Bunny who comes aboard to visit bearing treats for all.
 Adult menu features an Easter Ham dinner and for kids there are sliders and mac & cheese.
-April 16, noon-2 p.m.
+April 1, noon-2:30 p.m.
 Fillmore. $25-$50, kids under 2 are free.
 All ages.
 Event details.

-Did we miss your favorite Easter egg eggs-travaganza?
+Where do you and your family go to cel-eggbrate Easter?
 Let us know in the comment section!